James Montgomery – Fighting in Bleeding Kansas

 Born to James and Mary Baldwin Montgomery in Austinburg, Ohio, on December 22, 1814, Montgomery later moved with his family to Kentucky in 1837, where he taught school when he grew up.
 Briefly, he was married in Kentucky, but his wife died just a short time later.
 He soon remarried, and the couple moved to Missouri in 1852, where they lived in several places awaiting the opening of the Kansas Territory.
 In 1854, he and his wife settled about five miles west of present-day Mound City, Kansas.

-At this time, the area was plunged into the midst of the Kansas-Missouri Border War, and Montgomery soon became a leader of local Free-state men.
+At this time, the area was plunged into the midst of the Kansas-Missouri Border War, and Montgomery soon became a leader of local Free-State men.
 Just a year after he had moved to Linn County, his cabin was burned down by Missouri guerillas, and he soon built a new home that was more of a fortress and was referred to as Fort Montgomery.

-In 1857 he organized and commanded a group called the “Self-Protective Company,” which began to order pro-slavery settlers to leave the area.
-As the conflicts in the area continued, the current pro-slavery governor sent troops into Southeastern Kansas to quell the disturbances, encouraging the pro-slavery advocates to harass the free staters even more.
+In 1857, he organized and commanded a group called the “Self-Protective Company,” which began to order pro-slavery settlers to leave the area.
+As the conflicts in the area continued, the current pro-slavery governor sent troops into Southeastern Kansas to quell the disturbances, encouraging the pro-slavery advocates to harass the Free-Staters even more.
 He often worked with John Brown to make Kansas a free state.

-© Kathy Alexander/Legends of America, updated December 2022.
+© Kathy Alexander/Legends of America, updated October 2023.

 Also See: